harsh4870/AWS-auto-ami-backup-across-all-region/.github/ISSUE_TEMPLATE/custom-issue-with-lambda-memory-and-time-.md

 Custom Issue With Lambda Memory And Time.

-Lambda have limited memory to execute and also limited execution time
+Lambda have limited memory to execute and also limited execution time.